If you sell products online, you already know that getting product images web-ready isn’t as simple as uploading an asset and hitting publish.

 3. It improves your performance in organic search results

-Images make up more than 20% of Google search results.
+Images make up 19% of Google search results.
 Optimising your images makes it easier for search engine crawlers to scan these images, understand what they mean and index them in search results.
-In turn, this improves your Shopify site’s search engine ranking - when people search for relevant keywords, search engines can map them back to your images.
+In turn, this improves your Shopify site's search engine ranking - when people search for relevant keywords, search engines can map them back to your images.

 Now you know why optimising images is important, let's get into how you can improve them on Shopify.